AdelaKoromhaz/Hello-World/README.md

 My previous experience varies from office support of purchace for two teams.
 Currently i m working on practice Test scenarios and test caces using excel sheets.
-For user stories i used ChatGPT 3.5 to help me to create test scenarios/ test cases.
+For User stories i used ChatGPT 3.5 to help me to create test scenarios/ test cases.
 I choose e-commers project Ebay.com

 ## Courses